halljc76/PythonTicTacToe/V1.1/README.md

 - The keys 1-9 are valid commands for making moves in this game.
 - At the end of each game, after a brief pause, the menu will appear.

+### V1.2, should I arrive back at developing this project, will likely include a two-player option.